pingcap/tidb/docs/design/2021-08-23-history-hot-regions.md

 ### Functional Tests

-> remove me :
->
-> It's used to ensure the basic feature function works as expected.
-Both the integration test and the unit test should be considered.

-* /tidb/HotRegionsHistoryTableExtractor:  test with some sql staments.
+* /tidb/HotRegionsHistoryTableExtractor:  test with some sql statements.
-* /tidb/hotRegionsHistoryRetriver: test with three mock PD servers.
+* /tidb/hotRegionsHistoryRetriver: test with three mock PD http servers.
+* /pd/HotRegionStorage: test read and write function.
+* /pd/GetHistoryHotRegions: test PD's http server function.

 ### Scenario Tests

-> remove me :
->
-> It's used to ensure this feature works as expected in some common scenarios.

-Run a query workload in a cluster and compare the results of `TIDB_HOT_REGIONS_HISTORY` with PD dashboard.
+Run a workload in a cluster and compare the results of `TIDB_HOT_REGIONS_HISTORY` with PD dashboard and grafana.

 ### Compatibility Tests

-> remove me:
->
-> A checklist to test compatibility:
->
-> - Compatibility with other features, like partition table, security & privilege, charset & collation, clustered index, async commit, etc.
-> - Compatibility with other internal components, like parser, DDL, planner, statistics, executor, etc.
-> - Compatibility with other external components, like PD, TiKV, TiFlash, BR, TiCDC, Dumpling, TiUP, K8s, etc.
-> - Upgrade compatibility
-> - Downgrade compatibility

 `TiDB_HOT_REGIONS_HISTORY` is compatible with `TiDB_HOT_REGIONS`.

 ### Benchmark Tests

-> remove me:
->
-> The following two parts need to be measured:
->
-> - The performance of this feature under different parameters
-> - The performance influence on the online workload
+* Test the time and space overhead to record history hot regions in PD's LevelDB under different parameters.
+* Test the time overhead to retrive hot regions from PDs.

 ## Impacts & Risks

-> remove me:
->
-> Describe the potential impacts & risks of the design on overall performance, security, k8s, and other aspects.
-List all the risks or unknowns by far.
->
-> Please describe impacts and risks in two sections: Impacts could be positive or negative, and intentional.
-Risks are usually negative, unintentional, and may or may not happen.
-E.g., for performance, we might expect a new feature to improve latency by 10% (expected impact), there is a risk that latency in scenarios X and Y could degrade by 50%.

 * TiDB can not add fields for deleted Table or Schema.

 ## Investigation & Alternatives

-1. Write to TiDB like a normal table.
+Write to TiDB like a normal table.
 * advantage:
   * Reuse complete push-down function.
   * Data is written into TiKV to provide disaster tolerance.
   * The `Owner` election solves the problem of who pulls data from PD.
   * Can not support scenarios using TiKV independently.

-* There are plcae to put this normal table:
+* There may be two place to put this normal table:

-    1. Create a table in the mysql library:
+     1. Create a table in the `mysql`  :
         * advantage:
           * Reuse complete push-down function.
           * Insert, query and delete can reuse the existing functions of Tidb.
         * disadvantage
           * The content in `INFORMATION_SCHEMA` is stored in the mysql library, which feels strange.
      2. Create a table in `INFORMATION_SCHEMA`:

         * advantage:
           * No need to change the query entry.
           * It is more unified in design in this library.
         * disadvantage:
           * The creation of the `init()` function itself involves a lot and is difficult to transform.

-2. Creating a new tool to periodically pull data from pd and insert them into TiDB or other log services.
-   * advantage:
-     * Less invasive to PD.
-   * disadvantage:
-     * It can not support scenario only with PD and tikv.